 Meets:T, Th 4:00 - 5:50 in Room 170

 The UA Concert Band performs large ensemble works, including standard repertoire and popular musical settings for band.
 The group provides a positive musical outlet for all UA students, and it serves as an excellent place to reinforce skills for music education students.

 Auditions not required to enroll; however, students will complete a brief playing interview for part assignment.
-The ensemble is open to all students, regardless of major, and meet in Spring semesters only.
+The ensemble is open to all students, regardless of major, and meet in both Fall and Spring semesters.